OpenAI

 Models and products

-• GPT family.
-GPT-5.5 (April 2026) is the current flagship, released six weeks after GPT-5.4 (February 2026) and following GPT-5 (mid-2025).
+• GPT-5.5.
+April 2026 flagship of the GPT family, released six weeks after GPT-5.4 (March 2026) and following GPT-5 (August 2025).
 All closed weights, available through the API and ChatGPT.

 • o-series reasoning models. o1 (September 2024) and o3 (early 2025) introduced reinforcement learning on chain-of-thought reasoning.
 The reasoning capabilities are integrated into GPT-5.5 Pro variants.